mikesmallhelp/wacat/README.md

 Running 1 test using 1 worker
-[chromium] › test.spec.ts:40:1 › test an application
+[chromium] › test.spec.ts:41:1 › test an application
 In the page: https://mikesmallhelp-test-application.vercel.app/ In the page: https://mikesmallhelp-test-application.vercel.app/working-page Push the button #1
-Filling the #1 text input field a value: ¬¥¥
+Filling the #1 text input field a value: ®
+Filling the #2 text input field a value: ®
+Filling the #3 text input field a value: ®
+Filling the #4 text input field a value: ®
+Filling the #5 text input field a value: ®
+Filling the #6 text input field a value: ®
 The #1 drop-down list.
 Selecting the option #2 Selecting the #1 checkbox
 The #1 radio button group.
-Selecting the radio button #3 Filling the #1 email input field a value: ngqpyhg.rwbgskvsafe@kkhqsvcbjjnv.gov Filling the #1 password input field a value: b2Aa!B2bB#aA!BBA# Filling the #1 search input field a value: mfIEATvz Filling the #1 url input field a value: https://oa9qqowd.org Push the button #1
+Selecting the radio button #3 Push the button #1
 In the page: https://mikesmallhelp-test-application.vercel.app/working-page2 Push the button #1
-Filling the #1 text input field a value: ¬¥¥
+Filling the #1 text input field a value: ®
+Filling the #2 text input field a value: ®
+Filling the #3 text input field a value: ®
+Filling the #4 text input field a value: ®
+Filling the #5 text input field a value: ®
+Filling the #6 text input field a value: ®
 The #1 drop-down list.
 Selecting the option #2 Selecting the #1 checkbox
 The #1 radio button group.
-Selecting the radio button #3 Filling the #1 email input field a value: hjoalxyuyeg.mossmevc@nejdyg.net Filling the #1 password input field a value: Ba2aAAbAAAbaB2!# Filling the #1 search input field a value: dXdrIohbOK Filling the #1 url input field a value: https://cjre8vux.com Push the button #1
+Selecting the radio button #2 Push the button #1
-  1 passed (23.6s)
+  1 passed (54.0s)
 ```

-In this example wacat generates random string ```¬¥¥```.
+In this example wacat generates random string ```®```, which lenght is between 1 and 3 characters and it's from the given character set ```®©¥¬¿```.

 ### Read input field texts from the file